 -

 Rain jacket.
 Find something lightweight for hot weather that isn’t too bulky—rainy does not equal cold.
-If an unexpected shower catches you on the road, you’ll want something you can grab quickly from your daypack, which means it needs to pack down compact enough to fit.
+If an unexpected shower catches you on the road, you’ll want something you can grab quickly from your daypack.
+That means it needs to pack down compact enough to fit.
 Similarly, you can also pack a lightweight travel umbrella.

 -

 Bug spray.
 Mosquitos love still water, which settles when it rains.
 Don’t be surprised if there are more mosquitos around this time of year, which is nothing a little bug spray can’t fix.
 Pack your own or pick one up while in Belize.
-If you do get irritated from bug bites, you’ll love some of the natural anti-itch soothing options at every grocery store, gas station, or gift shop in Belize stocks.
+If you do get irritated from bug bites, you’ll love some of the natural anti-itch soothing options stocked at every grocery store, gas station, or gift shop.